mpolimeno/sdsu-sage-tutorial-git/about.rst

 Helpful Tips
 ============

 Sage has two common ways to enter commands, the *command line* and a web-based *notebook* which is similar in design and purpose to the interfaces of other computer algebra systems like *Maple*, *Mathematica* and *Matlab*.
-On the mailing lists these are often referred to as *The M's*.

 .. _help_tabcompletion: